Jubilee (Japanese Breakfast album): Release and promotion

+Singles

 The first single, "Be Sweet", and its self-directed music video were released on March 2, 2021.
 In The X-Files-inspired video, Zauner and Marisa "Missy" Dabice act as FBI Agents tracking aliens while the former reprises her role as Shelley Breakfast which originated in the music video for American power pop band Charly Bliss' single, "Capacity".
 To promote the album, on March 15, Japanese Breakfast performed the songs "Be Sweet" and "Jimmy Fallon Big!" on The Tonight Show Starring Jimmy Fallon.

 The second single, "Posing in Bondage", and its music video were released on April 8, 2021.
 The video, also directed by Zauner, depicts her entering a grocery store late at night while covered in blood.
 The store is empty except for a single employee, played by Harmony Tividad.

 The third single, "Savage Good Boy", was released on May 19, 2021.
 Zauner said in a statement about the song, "'Savage Good Boy' came from a headline I read about billionaires buying bunkers.
 I was interested in examining that specific type of villainy, and I found myself adopting the perspective of a rich man coaxing a young woman to come live with him underground, attempting to rationalize his almost impossible share of greed and miserliness".
 The video, directed by Zauner, features actor Michael Imperioli and is a prequel to the previous video for "Posing in Bondage".
 In it, Imperioli plays the billionaire in a bunker, with Zauner as the young woman he has convinced to live underground with him.

+Live performances

 Japanese Breakfast performed three songs from the album on CBS This Morning, the day after the album's release.
 A version of "Be Sweet" with vocals in the fictional Simlish language is included in the eleventh expansion pack for The Sims 4, Cottage Living, released on July 22, 2021.

 On May 21, 2022, Japanese Breakfast performed "Be Sweet" and "Paprika" as the musical guest for the season-finale episode of Saturday Night Live.
 Zauner also made a cameo in the skit "Women's Commercial."

+Tour

+Japanese Breakfast toured to support Jubilee in 2021, 2022 and 2023, playing more than 140 concerts on four continents.